 The type and brand of needle each person will prefer is as individual as the type of tea or coffee you prefer.
 We all have our favorites, and it all just comes down to the individual.
-However in my opinion if you are looking for a place to start, Clover Bamboo needles are a great choice!
+However in my opinion if you are looking for a place to start, Clover Bamboo needles are a good starting point for bamboo!

-***if you are trying to figure out what’s best for you and still can’t decide, feel free to send me an email and I would be happy to answer any questions I can, and work with you to put together a little tester kit at a discounted rate so that you can try multiple types and brands of needles to see what works best for you before you start outfitting your ultimate ‘knit kit’ 🙂 ).
+***if you are trying to figure out what needles would be best for you and still can’t decide, feel free to send me an email and I would be happy to answer any questions I can, and work with you to put together a tester kit at a discounted rate so that you can try multiple types and brands of needles to see what works best for you before you start outfitting your ultimate ‘knit kit’ 🙂 ).
 And check out my little store at www.2beegreen.ca***

-Overall I feel that Clover needles are the nicest needles I have come across and they are sold at a reasonable price (although they cost more then some other brands they tend to last a very long time!
+Overall I feel that Clover needles are the nicest needles I have come across if you like bamboo, and they are sold at a reasonable price (although they cost more then some other brands they tend to last a very long time)!